Jean-Tinland/simple-bar/README.md

 ## Refresh bar on app or workspace change

 ~~The widget for displaying yabai workspaces and process aren't refreshing automatically or with a delay.\
-To refresh them on space or display change, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`...~~\
+To refresh them on space or display change, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`...~~

 `simple-bar` is now setting itself all the required signals.
-You can safely remove all your signal set in your `.yabairc`.
+You can safely remove all your signals set in your `.yabairc`.

 ## Customization